What are triglycerides?

 If you have high triglycerides and low HDL or high LDL levels, you may need to take medication along with making lifestyle changes.
 If your triglyceride levels are in the very high range (over 500 mg/dL) you are at risk to develop other medical problems, so you will most likely need to take medication.

 Eating foods high in simple sugars significantly contributes to high triglyceride levels.
 Follow these guidelines to limit simple sugars in your diet:

 - Substitute beverages like colas, fruit drinks, iced tea, lemonade, Hi-C and Kool-Aid with artificially sweetened beverages labeled “sugar-free” or “diet.”

 - Limit hard candies, chocolates, candy bars and gummy bears.

 - Avoid adding table sugar and brown sugar to cereal, drinks or foods.
-Instead, use a artifical or herbal sweetener or nothing at all!
+Instead, use a artificial or herbal sweetener or nothing at all!